Manek Premchand: Career

 In January 2023, he presented an audiovisual of songs based on the streets of Mumbai in a program called "Zara Hatke Zara Bachke" for the Asiatic Society of Mumbai.
 He presented a Masterclass at the Paridrishya Short Film festival in Bengaluru in February 2023: In February 2023 he curated a film music event on the theme of Unity in Diversity sponsored by Infosys Foundation and hosted by Bharatiya Vidya Bhavan Kala Kendra.
 More recently, in the summer of 2023, he did video presentations on singer Mohammed Rafi and hero-turned-villain, actor Ajit also for the Bharatiya Vidya Bhavan Kala Kendra, Mumbai.
 He curated and presented a talk and audiovisual on qawwalis down the years, also for Bharatiya Vidya Bhavan Kala Kendra in October 2023, and on Poet and Lyricist Shailendra for the Asiatic Society of Mumbai, in December 2023.

 Recently Bharatiya Vidya Bhavan Kala Kendra, Mumbai, organized a special audio-visual show with Cine Society, as homage to legendary radio host Ameen Sayani after the latter died.
 The show was curated and presented by Manek Premchand and titled Celebrating Ameen Sayani, The Voice of India.

 As Guest of Honour at the Paridrushya Film Festival in Mysuru on Feb 1, 2025, Premchand gave a Masterclass on cinematographer V K Murthy.
 In February 2025, he also gave a Masterclass on The Journey of Music in Indian Cinema for Mysuru Cinema Society.

+Premchand was one of the presenters at the 3-day India Music Retreat, organised by Muse Music, along with Ustad Shujaat Khan, Kaushiki Chakraborty, Brian Silas, Sandeep Narayan, Wasifuddin Dagar, and others in Jaipur.